nyoshimizu/benfordspy/README.md

 | 3.
 Leemis et al. | 0.851         | 0.967         | 1.212         |
 | 4.
 Cho and Gaine | 1.212         | 1.330         | 1.569         |

 Data can be passed in directly as a Python list of numbers.
-Data can also be loaded in from a .xlsx Excel worksheet, filtered by sheet names, row and column identifiers, and specific ranges of cells.
+Data can also be loaded from a .xlsx Excel worksheet, filtered by sheet names, row and column identifiers, and specific ranges of cells.